xujj25/web/hw11_signIn/README.md

 -------

-Please start your mongodb before using the app.(use command 'mongod' and 'mongo' in two terminals) Get into the dir 'myapp', use command 'node app' to start.
+Please start your mongodb before using the app(use command 'mongod' and 'mongo' in two terminals).
+Get into the dir 'myapp', use command 'npm install' to install.
+And then use command 'node app' to start.

 -------